djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant Configuration

-Manual Sensor creation is required in your configuration.yaml file.
-Samples are shown below.
+Manual Sensor creation is required in your `configuration.yaml` file before this Add-on can start.
+Sample object configurations are shown below.

 ```
 mqtt: